crytic/building-secure-contracts/program-analysis/echidna/Exercise-7.md

     - clone the repo via `git clone https://github.com/tinchoabbate/damn-vulnerable-defi -b v2.0.0`, and
     - install the dependencies via `yarn install`.
 2. To run Echidna on these contracts you must comment out the `dependencyCompiler` section in `hardhat.config.js`.
 Otherwise, the project will not compile with [`crytic-compile`](https://github.com/crytic/crytic-compile).
 See the example provided [here](./exercises/exercise7/example.hardhat.config.ts).
-3. For this exercise we will be using Etheno to deploy the `SideEntranceLenderPool` contract.
-You can find more about Etheno [here](./end-to-end-testing.md).
-4. Analyze the `before` function in `test/side-entrance/side-entrance.challenge.js` to identify what initial setup needs to be done.
+3. Analyze the `before` function in `test/side-entrance/side-entrance.challenge.js` to identify what initial setup needs to be done.
-5. Create a contract called `E2E` to be used for the end-to-end testing by Echidna.
+4. Create a contract to be used for the property testing by Echidna.

 No skeleton will be provided for this exercise.